Olympic Distance Triathlon

 Swim: 1,200 yards Bike: 24 miles Run: 6 miles

-By the way, T.B.A. stands for ‘Total Bad Ass’ because anyone crazy enough or tough enough or bad enough to complete all three events in a single summer IS a total bad ass.
+The race is also the first leg of the Madison Trifecta.
+This is the combination of an Olympic distance triathlon, Olympic distance duathlon, and a marathon.
+All three events are at high elevations and in the mountains of Southwest Montana.
+All three events lead athletes on the road to T.B.A. status.
+T.B.A. stands for ‘Total Bad Ass’ because anyone crazy enough or tough enough or bad enough to complete all three events in a single summer IS a total bad ass.